 Why We're Excited: Before Hilton became a global chain, Conrad Hilton had to open his first hotels.
 In 1930, this was his eighth, and his first high-rise.
 Today, after an extensive twelve-year renovation at the hands of a local businessman, the 130-room hotel has been thoroughly modernized with many references to its history: The brass elevators are still inscribed with the Hilton motto "Across the Nation," and the leather seen throughout give nod to the fact that the hotel was built during the Great Depression when the cattle trade kept the hotel alive.
 Striking visual accents include the restored stained glass in the ceiling on the mezzanine, a chandelier in the double-height lobby, ceramic plates made by contemporary artists in the style of pieces from the 1500s-1700s.
 The menu at Mexican restaurant Ámbar reflects the cuisines of twin cities El Paso and Ciudad Juarez and serves 650 tequilas.
 La Perla, the rooftop bar, was named for the pearl Elizabeth Taylor, who lived in this space when it was the penthouse she shared with Nicky Hilton.

 Rates from $209.

-Where: Charlottesville, North Carolina
+Where: Charlottesville, Virginia